angeldollface/angeldollface.github.io/src/pages/pages/art.md

 ![Michelle](/assets/images/art/dollface/Michelle.png)

-A black and white experiment.
-Thoughts?
+A black and white experiment for a demoness in a grey sweater.

 ### Succubus